-One the biggest regrets of my life is that I never sat down with my Mother and told her that I’m gay.
-I chose, instead, the easy option of writing to her and telling her that her oldest son was a homosexual.
+One of the biggest regrets of my life is that I never sat down with my mother and told her that I’m gay.
+I chose, instead, the easy option of writing to her and telling her that I was a homosexual.

 Maybe some of the scars from our past never heal?

 © 2017 Copyright-All rights reserved-hughsviewsandnews.com.